The most celebrated red wines, white wines, sparkling wines, and sweet wines all come from France, who has led the world in winemaking for centuries.

 These characteristics enable many French wines to accompany food more graciously than do the fuller-bodied, high-alcohol American wines.

-The emphasis on terroir vs. grape variety
+3) The emphasis of terroir vs. the grape variety.

 French wines generally very much reflect their terroir; in other words, they speak the characteristics of the particular location where their grapes grew.
-Many American wines, especially the less expensive ones, speak the language of their grape variety: Trueness to the varietal character is their main goal.
+Many American wines, especially the less expensive ones, speak the language of their grape variety: Trueness to varietal character is their main goal.

 When winemakers refer to terroir, they’re addressing the various elements that influence the vine, including the type of soil it’s growing in, the slope and elevation of the vineyard, and the climate.